arjavdongaonkar/Informative-Image-Captioning/README.md

 # Informative-Image-Captioning
 Image Captioning is the technique in which automatic descriptions are generated for an image.

+Image Captioning is the process of generating textual description of an image.
+It uses both Natural Language Processing and CNN to generate the captions.

 The entire code is in the jupyter notebook, so that should hopefully make it easier to understand.

 **Dependencies**

-1.Keras 1.2.2
+1.Keras 2.3.1

-2.Tensorflow 0.12.1
+2.Tensorflow-gpu  2.2.0

 3.tqdm